thalentadeha/thalentadeha/README.md

 <h1 align="center">Hi 👋, I'm Allen</h1>
-<h3 align="center">a soon-to-be Computer Science graduate from Bina Nusantara University.
-I’m passionate about web and backend development, and I love turning ideas into real, scalable applications.
+<h3 align="center">I’m passionate about web and backend development, and I love turning ideas into real, scalable applications.

 I enjoy working with frameworks like Laravel, Spring Boot, and Flutter, and I’m always exploring new tools and technologies to grow as a developer.